A hierarchical reserving model for reported non-life insurance claims: Bridging aggregate and individual reserving methods

 \subsection{From individual hierarchical reserving models with dependent layers to aggregate reserving models}

-The reserving models constructed in Section~\ref{section:aggregate_2} treat each layer independent of the others.
-This results in simple aggregated models, where each layer is estimated from a single runoff triangle, independent from the other layers.
-However, in most multi-layer hierarchical structures some dependence between the layers is inevitable and offering a simple framework to include these dependencies is one of the main motivations for the hierarchical reserving model.
-This section investigates the special, but common setting of a two-layer hierarchical model in which layer one is a binary random variable and layer two is zero whenever layer one equals zero.
-As an example, think of layer one as a payment indicator and layer two as the payment size.
+The reserving models constructed in Section~\ref{section:aggregate_1} treat each layer independently of the others.
+This results in simple aggregated models, where each layer is estimated from a single run-off triangle, independent from the other layers.
+However, in most multi-layer hierarchical structures, some dependence between the layers is inevitable and offering a simple framework to include these dependencies is one of the main motivations for the hierarchical reserving model.
+By means of example, this section investigates the special, but common setting of a two-layer hierarchical model in which layer one is a binary random variable and layer two is zero whenever layer one equals zero.
+As an example, $U_{k,1}^j$ indicates whether a payment is made in development year $j$ since reporting for claim $k$.
+The corresponding payment size, in case of a payment, is then denoted by $U_{k,2}^j$.
 When there is no payment, the payment size is zero.